Public Engagement with Historical Records

 - Federally-acknowledged or state-recognized Native American tribes or groups

 The total costs of a project are shared between the NHPRC and the applicant organization.

-The Commission provides no more than 50 per cent of total direct project costs in the Public Engagement with Historical Records category.
+The Commission provides no more than 50 per cent of total project costs in the Public Engagement with Historical Records category.
 NHPRC grant recipients are not permitted to use grant funds for indirect costs (as indicated in 2 CFR 2600.101).

 The applicant's financial contribution may include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
 Indirect costs must be listed under the applicant's cost sharing contribution.

 Applicant organizations must be registered in System for Award Management (SAM) prior to submitting an application, maintain SAM registration throughout the application and award process, and include a valid DUNS number in their application.
 Details on SAM registration and requesting a DUNS number can be found at the System for Award Management website at www.sam.gov.
 Please refer to the User Guides section and the Grants Registrations PDF.